Programs & Initiatives in Communities

 Contact: Melissa Dau

-- Southwestern Region (Lincoln, Lyon, Murray, Redwood, & Yellow Medicine Counties)
+- Southwestern Region (Lincoln, Lyon, Murray, Redwood, and Yellow Medicine Counties)

 Contact: Melissa Dau

-- Red Lake, Leech Lake, White Earth, Lower Sioux, Upper Sioux, and Little Earth
+- Red Lake, Leech Lake, White Earth, Lower Sioux, Upper Sioux, Little Earth and U.S Indian Health Services

 Contact: Luther Talks